elixirschool/elixirschool/lessons/basics/strings.md

 <<104, 101, 197, 130, 197, 130, 111, 0>>
 ```

-322 is the Unicode codepoint for ł but it is encoded in UTF-8 as the two bytes 197, 130.
+`322` is the Unicode codepoint for ł but it is encoded in UTF-8 as the two bytes `197`, `130`.

-When programming in Elixir, we usually use strings, not char lists.
-The char lists support is mainly included because it is required for some Erlang modules.
+When programming in Elixir, we usually use strings, not charlists.
+The charlist support is mainly included because it is required for some Erlang modules.

 For further information, see the official [`Getting Started Guide`](http://elixir-lang.org/getting-started/binaries-strings-and-char-lists.html).